 Brian M. waited 30 min-- 8 months

-franckc'est long et du coup je viens de découvrir votre appli -- 11 months
+franckc'est long et du coup je viens de découvrir votre appli -- about 1 year

 Try to book your ticket in advance; during high season you can easily lose an hour or two in the waiting line!
 An online ticket will cost you 4 € more but you’ll be able to skip the queues.

 The best days to visit in high season (July-September) is Tuesday or Friday evening, when the Gallery has extended opening hours and closes later than usual.

 If you’re booking the ticket online - prefer the opening time, about 8:15, on Wednesday or Thursday.
 You’ll get inside quickly with the ticket and will have about an hour before the Gallery will be taken over by tourists.
 You can thus plan your visit in order to see the most important exhibits first, when they are not yet crowded, and pass to less popular rooms when Uffizi fills with visitors.

 The peak hours in the museum are between 10:00 and 12:00.
 Most tourists plan to visit Uffizi in the morning and spend about 3-4 hours inside.
 So the first wave of tourists subsides by noon.
 At the same time it gets quite hard to queue under the midday sun, and many decide to have lunch before going to Uffizi.
 After 2 p.m. the waiting line starts increasing again, but after 4 p.m. it only diminishes.

 The best period for the visit (with the smallest queues) is from November to February while May is the busiest month.

 Be sure to take the audio guide or the guide book for your visit: indications in Uffizi contain nothing more than the name and the author of the paintings.